dhaliaditi/TIUD-Trending-Topic/README.md

 # TIUD-Trending-Topic
 This project uses a novel technique to portray the prominent Twitter users.
+By focusing more on individuals' most recent behaviors and their connections with other users, we hope to identify influential people who exhibit the most interest in a predetermined query on a variety of issues (topics) at different times.
+We have utilized the Twitter SNAP and Coauthor (DBLP) datsets.